 This abbreviation refers to the A, B, and O blood types.
 The blood types are decided by the presence or absence (O) of the A and B antigen proteins.

 The mismatch between a mother with type A, B, or O blood and her child who has type A, B or AB blood.
 If a woman has developed ABO incompatibility, she produces anti-A or anti-B antibodies.
 It is common for women with blood type O to be incompatible with their type A or B infants, or for a mother with blood type A to be incompatible with her type B child.
+In this case, the mother may develop anti-A or anti-B antibodies in pregnancy.

 The fetus or newborn who has either a positive DAT, or is antigen positive, and who has signs of anemia, hyperbilirubinemia, or some other consequence of HDFN.
 It is not required that an infant be treated (via transfusion etc) in order for them to be considered affected.
+Some examples of antibodies which can affect an infant include: anti-E, anti-K, anti-S, anti-PP1PK, and others.

 A procedure where a needle is inserted through the abdomen into the uterus to draw out some of the amniotic fluid.
 The amniotic fluid can be tested for a variety of fetal health information including genetic abnormalities, gender, red cell antigen status and bilirubin level.
 If done incorrectly, an amniocentesis may raise antibody titer levels and increase the risk to the baby.
 Patients and physicians use noninvasive test options more frequently, such as cffDNA testing and MCA Doppler scans.